The Festival ran from April 2017 to April 2018.

-There are several events connected with teacher-research starting in April 2017, several of them with a particular focus on ELT in ‘difficult circumstances’, which are being planned in various countries.
+There were several events connected with teacher-research starting in April 2017, several of them with a particular focus on ELT in ‘difficult circumstances’.
 The idea of co-branding these under the heading ‘International Festival of Teacher-Research’ arose in the first few months of 2017.
-The Festival is serving to:
+The Festival was constituted to aim to:

 - maximize publicity for all of these events;